 Science behind Ultrasound Therapy

-The ultrasound device generally comprises of a unit to control parameters and a quartz crystal transducer (head/applicator) attached to it.
+With years of being a Therapeutic Ultrasound Manufacturer, the device we manufacture generally comprises of a unit to control parameters and a quartz crystal transducer (head/applicator) attached to it.
 Ultrasound therapy causes mechanical vibrations, from high frequency sound waves, on skin and soft tissue via an aqueous solution (Gel).
 A gel is applied either to the applicator head or to the skin, which helps the sound waves to evenly penetrate the skin.

 The ultrasound applicator converts power from the device into acoustic power that can cause thermal or non-thermal effects.
 The sound waves creates microscopic stimulation in the deep tissue molecules that increases heat and friction.
 The warming effect encourages and promotes healing in the soft tissues by increasing the metabolism at the level of the tissue cells.
 The parameters such as frequency, time duration and intensity are set on the device by the professionals.